Skip to main content

 • atmosphere

-• “It has a similar atmosphere of striding the edge between conspiracy and paranormal mystery, although I think this one is less hopeful and leans more towards the cynical side of things.”
+• “It has a kind of similar atmosphere of striding the edge between conspiracy and paranormal mystery, although I think this one is less hopeful and leans more towards the cynical side of things.”

 • character development